Surrogate Representation Inference for Text and Image Annotations: Motivating Example: Framing of Immigrants in the U.S. Congress

 Similarly, the modest inter-coder agreement illustrates why treating human annotations as perfect ground truth is problematic.
 When multiple annotations are available, some papers have proposed inferring true labels using parametric models (e.g. \citealt{dawid_maximum_1979, raykar_learning_2010, luo_detecting_2020}) or majority voting (e.g., \citealt{whitehill_whose_2009}).
 However, these methods typically lack theoretical guarantees for downstream analysis or rely on strong but untestable assumptions.
-I address this issue in Section \ref{sec:proximal} by introducing not only an estimator that corrects non-differential measurement error but also a procedure to test whether measurement errors are non-differential.
+I address this issue in Section \ref{sec:proximal} by extending the estimator in Section \ref{sec::method} to account for non-differential measurement error.
+The assumptions underlying this correction are evaluated via a formal testing procedure described in Appendix~\ref{sec::guidance}.